Accounts Payable Turnover Ratio

 One of the most common ways to accommodate for this lack of information is to add the cost of goods sold in a given year to a company’s year-end inventory figure.

-When this sum is subtracted from the firm’s opening inventory amount for the same year, it will give you a workable supplier purchases figure to plug into the accounts payable turnover ratio.
+When this sum is subtracted from the firm’s opening inventory amount for the same year, it will give you a workable supplier purchases figure to plug into the AP payable turnover ratio.